GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Educators, generals, dieticians, psychologists, and parents program.
-Armies, students, and some societies are programmed.
+> ### What is programming?
+Some people call it a science, some people call it an art, some people call it a skill.
+I think it has aspects of all three.
 >
-> ~ *Alan Perlis*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts